On rigidity and convergence of circle patterns: Some estimates for circle patterns

 \begin{remark} The same proof as above shows that estimate~\eqref{estdl} also holds in the case of a triangulation of (a part of) the plane whose triangles have uniformly strictly acute angles, i.e.\ in $[\delta,\frac{\pi}{2}-\delta]$ for some $\delta>0$.
-In this case we take as pattern of circles the circumcircles and the sets $S(v)$ and $I(v)$ are chosen as in Remark~\ref{remdefStriang}. \end{remark}
+In this case the sets $S_T(v)$ are chosen as in Remark~\ref{remdefStriang}. \end{remark}